 components.
 You may have noticed that, compared to the previous version of the dashboard, the components are missing the figure

 argument.
-That’s because the figure
+That’s because a callback function will now generate the figure

 How to Define Callbacks